mikepfrank/Rlang-compiler/README.md

 style of punctuation.
 For more information, see the various documents contained in the [`docs/`](docs "docs/ subdirectory") subdirectory.

+Please note that *R* is unrelated to the statistics language of the same name.
+When our R was named, in 1997, the other one was not yet widely known.
+Since then, the R statistics language has become very popular, so it might be a good idea to rename the R reversible language to avoid confusion.
+One alternate name that I have used for it occasionally is "ЯR" (pronounced "yar"; the backwards R is Cyrillic "ya").
+In ASCII this can be rendered "YaR" and taken to mean "Yet another R" or "Yet another Reversible (language)."

 ## 2. Requirements.

 *Rcomp* is written in the [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp "CL wiki page") programming